micjamking/animation-demos/demos/shaders/glsl/touchdesigner-intro/README.md

 vec4 color = vec4(vUV.x, vUV.y, 0.0, 1.0);
 ```

-This should result in a rastafarian, green-red-yellow gradient, mapping our `x` coordinate values to our red channel, and `y` to our green channel, with both channels mixing in the top right corner to make yellow.
+This should result in a green-red-yellow gradient, mapping our `x` coordinate values to our red channel, and `y` to our green channel, with both channels mixing in the top right corner to make yellow and both channels empty in the bottom left corner to make black.

 ![rasta gradient](_screenshots\image-03.png "Rasta Gradient")